amazon-science/carbon-assessment-with-ml/README.md

 ## Dataset
 The dataset consists of retail products mapped to North American Industry Classification System (NAICS) codes.
 The mapping was done with Amazon Mechanical Turk, aggregating ground truth from 5 annotations per product.
 The dataset is the basis of estimating the carbon emissions of a product using Economic Input-Output Life Cycle Assessment (EIO-LCA).
 Dataset is stored as a Pandas dataframe.

-Be sure to:

-* Edit your repository description on GitHub
-* Write in your license below and create a LICENSE file

 ## Security